SWOT Analysis: Explained with Examples & Templates

 Click here to download EdrawMind

-Here's the SWOT Analysis example of a multinational brand, H&M. As you can see in this SWOT Analysis template, we have marked all the factors that affect the overall business capacity of H&M.
+(For Linux)This is the SWOT Analysis example of a coffee shop.
+As you can see in the SWOT Analysis template, we have marked all the internal and external factors that affect the overall business capacity of the coffee shop.

 Click here to download EdrawMind